Strategic land and planning

 An ancient settlement

 Following preliminary archaeological evaluations, in 2010 we commissioned Oxford Archaeology to complete a full archaeological assessment.
 We are also working with the Didcot and District Archaeological and Historical Society to ensure any historic findings are recorded and preserved.
-To date around 20 hectares have been investigated and a long history of human settlement has been uncovered.
+The full extents of Great Western Park have now been investigated and a long history of human settlement has been uncovered.

 The earliest finds are from the Mesolithic period (around 8,000BC) with hundreds of worked and burnt flints representing a rare hunter-gatherer campsite.
 Later finds include a complete Neolithic pot (an example of the earliest ceramics, dated to around 3,600BC) and Bronze Age cremation burials (dated to about 1,400BC).